datarootsio/knowledgebase_guardian/README.md

 # ⚒️ Setting up KnowledgeBase Guardian with your own data

-## Prerequisites

-Before you can run any of the code, you should decide if you want to use Azure OpenAI or the regular OpenAI service.

-If you choose to use Azure, you should first deploy an embedding and an LLM with AzureOpenAI.
-Make sure to fill in the necessary environment variables in the [setup_azure.sh](/scripts/setup_azure.sh) script.

-If you choose the regular OpenAI service, look up your API key and complete the [setup.sh](/scripts/setup.sh) script.

 ## Installing dependencies

 1. Create and activate a virtual environment, e.g. by running <br>